- Religion and Philosophy»

 Haji Ali Dargah, Mumbai-A Religious Monument of Communal Harmony

 A mosque housing a Dargah built on a tiny islet 500 meters from the coast, in the middle of Worli Bay in the vicinity of Worli, Mumbai.
-It is Arabian Sea around.
+It is the Arabian Sea around.
 You need to walk nearly 0.5 km through the causeway without any railings to help you, and the sea on both sides.

 When I reached here on a rainy day in June, two years back, I could just watch it from a distant place only.
-June being the month of Monsoon, the whole causeway was submerged in the violent waves of the Arabian Sea.
+As June is the month of Monsoon, the whole causeway was submerged in the violent waves of the Arabian Sea.
 What I could see in the pouring rain was a white marble structure lying in the middle of the sea.
 A floating shrine in the Arabian Sea!
 Nevertheless, it was a spectacular scene.

 When I entered on the holy shrine what fascinated me was a beautiful Qawwali.
 This is a sort of music being followed by the Muslims in certain parts of Asia.
 Listening qawwali is an enjoyable experience.
 The performers were singing loudly with rhythmic movements and enthusiasm.
 Covering my head I entered the dargah and prayed before the tomb of the Muslim Saint Pir Haji Ali Shah Bukhari.
 I felt relaxed in the devotional atmosphere prevailed there.
 The fragrance of the thick incense sticks filled in the air.
 It was a soothing experience.

 Video of Haji Ali Mosque & Dargah, Mumbai (Credit: Seraj Ahmed)